 In keeping with our company values, we’d like to help candidates understand our process.
 All great interviews should be a two-way street, and we know you are evaluating what we are like as a company even as we are evaluating you as a candidate.

-- Application You should apply; we’re a great team 🙂 We are proud of the culture of openness, inclusivity, and constant learning that we are building, and excited to offer opportunities that allow our employees to grow personally and professionally while making hugely impactful contributions to all facets of our company.
-To start, send over your resume/background to firstname.lastname@example.org.
-Do your best to position yourself well — we try to match a candidate’s energy, so if you put time and effort into your application, we’ll put similar energy back.
-Please don’t just send your resume; that’ll get 10 seconds of our time!
+You should apply; we’re a great team We are proud of the culture of openness, inclusivity, and constant learning that we are building, and excited to offer opportunities that allow our employees to grow personally and professionally while making hugely impactful contributions to all facets of our company.
+To start, submit your resume and details to the relevant position on our job portal (https://elevate-security.breezy.hr).
+If you have any questions, shoot an email to people [at] elevatesecurity.com (firstname.lastname@example.org).

-- Review After you apply, we’ll take a look at your background and get back to you as soon as possible.
+After you apply, we’ll take a look at your background and get back to you as soon as possible.
 We may have a few questions for you.
 Don’t think it’s for nothing!
 We actually want to see how you write, your thought process, and how responsive you are.
-We’re still small, so each new hire has a huge impact, and we want to make sure we bring on folks who are excited about our mission.
+We’re growing fast and breaking new ground in the cybersecurity space, so each new hire has a huge impact.
+We want to make sure we bring on folks who are excited about our mission.

-- First Phone Screen We’ll set up a time that works for you.
+We’ll set up a time that works for you.
 Typically this interview is an exploration of your background to see if there’s a good fit for the position in question.
 It’s also a chance to see if there’s a “value fit” (check out our values on our careers page).
-As usual, we’ll get back to you in a day or two, and where possible we try to give feedback on what went well or didn’t.
+As usual, we’ll get back to you in a day or two and, where possible, we try to give feedback on what went well or didn’t.

-- Second Phone Screen This conversation is a deeper dive into your background and evaluates the fit for the role a little more concretely.
-For example, for an engineering role, we’d likely ask about technical work you’ve done, ask some deeper technical questions about it, and ask you to solve a 20-30 minute coding challenge (typically using a shared environment like CoderPad).
+This conversation is a deeper dive into your background and evaluates the fit for the role a little more concretely.
+For example, for an engineering role, we’d likely ask some deeper technical questions about the work you’ve done, and ask you to solve a 30-40 minute coding challenge (typically using a shared environment like CoderPad).

-- Onsite Our onsite interview is a chance for you to meet our fantastic team, and for us to meet you!
+Our onsite interview is a chance for you to meet our fantastic team, and for us to meet you!
 We’re pretty structured in how we run it so we can evaluate candidates fairly.
 A lot of our hiring now is for engineers, so I’ll detail the specifics of that.
-It’s five-ish hours — we try to keep to the following schedule (but sometimes things run slightly longer):
+In order to be as inclusive as we can in our interview process, engineers can choose to do all of this last interview segment onsite or have a 2 hour take home and thus a shorter onsite.

 - Whiteboard (45m) – Oh no!
 A whiteboard coding question.
 We’re horrible people.
 It’s actually not important to us what language you choose or if you get syntax exactly right.
 It’s really about the depth and creativity of your thought process, as well as your communication and problem solving abilities.
 Like most good questions, it’s like an onion — it’s got layers.

 - Hands-On Coding (2h) – Here’s your chance to show us what an awesome engineer you are.
-We ask pragmatic coding questions aimed at seeing your real-world knowledge.
+You can choose to have a front-end or back-end focus for this segment, and we’ll ask pragmatic coding questions aimed at seeing your real-world knowledge.
 You pick the language and frameworks you want to use and use your own laptop and environment.
 We stay away from algorithm heavy questions and instead let you take on building something.

 Some Helpful Tips For The Onsite